 In order to meet the requirements of any of these method areas, students must take the practice courses in the core sequence, four terms of fieldwork, and the required background courses.
 Jewish Studies and Social Work students are exempt from taking T660A: Human Behavior and Social Environment and the second-year field-practice core course requirements.

 Methods of Concentration

 Jewish Professional Leadership Seminar

-Every other week, students participate in a seminar that focuses on different aspects of their work in the Jewish community, and synthesizes what they are learning at JTS and CUSSW or SIPA.
+Every other week, students participate in a seminar that focuses on different aspects of their work in the Jewish community, and synthesizes what they are learning at JTS and CSSW or SIPA.
 Speakers and case presentations bring ideas, ethics, and social responsibility to life.
 Students participate in planning the topics and themes for the seminar.